awez/amirrajan.github.com/_posts/2013-10-06-TDD-the-wombo-combo-of-software-dev.md

 For the practitioners butting heads: **Document what you talk about**.
 Write a blog entry, leave artifacts for others to find (like [this one](http://lostechies.com/jimmybogard/2013/09/26/test-styles-and-avoiding-setupteardown/), [this one](http://wekeroad.com/2013/08/28/how-behavioral-is-your-bdd), [this one](http://www.hanselminutes.com/294/understanding-bdd-and-nspec-with-matt-florence-and-amir-rajan), and [this one](http://vimeo.com/72745278)).
 Keep engaging in this constant, unrelenting dialog.

-TDD (testing in general) is a constantly changing area. **You're doing yourself a disservice if you think you've got it all figured out.**
+TDD, BDD (testing in general) is a constantly changing area. **You're doing yourself a disservice if you think you've got it all figured out.**

 #Perspective.
 I've never attempted TDD or have only tried it a little bit.